samapriya/Planet-GEE-Pipeline-CLI/README.md

                         "folder" --asset "users/john/doe" --user
                         "jimmy@doe.com:R"
-    collprop            Sets Overall Properties for Image Collection cleanout            Clear folders with datasets from earlier downloaded
+    collprop            Sets Overall Properties for Image Collection cancel              Cancel all running tasks

 optional arguments:
   -h, --help            show this help message and exit
 ```

-To obtain help for a specific functionality, simply call it with _help_
-switch, e.g.: `ppipe upload -h`.
-If you didn't install ppipe, then you
-can run it just by going to _ppipe_ directory and running `python
-ppipe.py [arguments go here]`
+To obtain help for a specific functionality, simply call it with _help_ switch, e.g.: `ppipe upload -h`.
+If you didn't install ppipe, then you can run it just by going to _ppipe_ directory and running `python ppipe.py [arguments go here]`

 ## Batch uploader
-The script creates an Image Collection from GeoTIFFs in your local
+The script creates an Image Collection from GeoTIFFs in your local directory.
-directory.
 By default, the collection name is the same as the local
-directory name; with optional parameter you can provide a different
+directory name; with optional parameter you can provide a different name.
+You have to process the metadata for images, which is covered in the next section along with a manifest type for Planet image and asset:
-name.
-Another optional parameter is a path to a CSV file with metadata
-for images, which is covered in the next section:
 [Parsing metadata](#parsing-metadata).

 ```
-usage: ppipe.py upload [-h] --source SOURCE --dest DEST [-m METADATA]
+usage: ppipe upload [-h] --source SOURCE --dest DEST [-m METADATA]
                     [-mf MANIFEST] [--large] [--nodata NODATA] [-u USER] [-s SERVICE_ACCOUNT] [-k PRIVATE_KEY] [-b BUCKET]

 optional arguments:
   -h, --help            show this help message and exit